Table of contents

 - Cynthia Stinson, Deputy Title IX Coordinator and Director of Educational Equity Assurance

-- Elizabeth Trayner, Deputy Title IX Coordinator and Director of Residence Life
+- Elizabeth Trayner, Director of Housing and Community Life

 - Margaret Trout, Director, Bishop Wellness Center